 I don’t know how you EVER did this without a friend to encourage you along and to give you a picture of the future.

 I believe that my friend handled this situation BEAUTIFULLY!
 I think she was in tune with God’s Spirit.
-I have no concerns about any of the things she did.
-I think she was authentic about her feelings.
-I think she was respectful.
+She was authentic about her feelings.
+She was respectful.
 I love that she cuddled with him after he apologized.

 This wife was convinced her husband didn’t really love her just 6 weeks ago or so.
 I could see many signs that he really did love her, but she was looking for him to do certain things and couldn’t see all the other ways he showed his love.

-When we don’t respond to our husbands in sin – all they have to think about when they leave after a conflict is their own sin.
+When we don’t respond to our husbands in hurtful ways—all they have to think about when they leave after a conflict is their own part.

-When we repay evil with good and refuse to engage in an argument – God’s power is free to work in our husbands to convict them in ways that are much more powerful than our words could ever be.
+When we repay evil with good and refuse to engage in an unproductive argument—God’s power is free to work in our husbands to convict them in ways that are much more powerful than our words could ever be.

 I’m so thankful for this precious sister of mine, for what God is doing in her, for what God is doing in her marriage and for her willingness to allow me to share with you.